indunet/fastproto/README.md

 | 18          | 3-7        |                | reserved          |      |           |
 | 19          |            |                | reserved          |      |           |

-The binary datagram contains 8 signals of different data types, define the Java data object and annotate it with FastProto annotations according to the above datagram protocol.
-The default parameter of the data type annotation is the byte offset.
+After the weather station receives the binary data, it hopes to convert it into a Java data object for subsequent business function development.
+Therefore, the Java data object is defined in accordance with the protocol and the corresponding fields are annotated with FastProto data type annotations.
+It should be noted that the `value` field of any data type annotation corresponds to the byte offset of the signal.

 ```java
 public class Weather {